BobbyGerace/disc-union/README.md

 ## Introduction
 Discriminated unions are a powerful and expressive way of modelling data in Typescript, but working with them often requires a lot of boilerplate code.
 This library is a collection of utilities for creating and handling discriminated union types in a way that is more elegant and concise.

-We aim to be generic by leveraging Typescripts type inference to determine the types.
-So these functions work well with any discriminated union, no matter how they are constructed.
+We aim to keep this library as generic as possible, so these functions are designed work well with any discriminated union, no matter how they are constructed.

 Note: This library uses Typescript's template literal types, and so requires Typescript version >= 4.1